 Overall I think it comes down to knowing exactly what you’re looking for…

-If you just want a simple, easy to use single leg tib bar for the express purpose of getting those tib raises in, then the TBG Solo Tib Bar is a fantastic option.
+If you just want a simple, easy to use single leg tib bar for the express purpose of getting those tib raises in, then the HGG ISOTIB-LT is sure to be a great option.

 My Single Leg Tib Bar Testing & Review Process